derrick-lim-2019/image-perception/README.md

 3. Find out the ipaddress of your server and replace the server url in the application
 4. Your mobile application should be ready to be used with the inference server

+## How to use
+1. Visit the hosted server's URL at ```http://{ip_address}:5000/images``` on your browser to reach a landing page.
+Ensure that the device's browser is within the same network.
+2. Launch the mobile application and enter the hosted server's URL at ```http://{ip_address}:5000``` as a target
+3. Choose a photo from your gallery / take a new photo and hit "Predict Class".
+4. Receive response on both your Android device and your browser